The Top 100 Foods High In Polyphenols

 3. Star Anise (5,460 mg per 100g)

-There’s quite a large gap between the first two foods and star anise, but this spice still contains a very large amount of polyphenols.
+There’s quite a large gap between the first two foods and star anise in terms, but this spice still contains a very large amount of polyphenols.

 Star anise contains phenolic acids and a group of compounds known as hydroxyphenylpropenes (3).

-Star anise tea is a popular way of consuming the spice and we can also find it in various candy/sweets.
+Star anise tea is a popular way of consuming the spice and it works well for seasoning a diverse range of dishes.

 Interestingly, star anise has a slight licorice flavor—a sweet and spicy taste—and its one that many people enjoy.